subpage flowers image

 Program Learning Outcomes

-Students will have a working understanding of the role of prices in a market economy, the benefits of trade, economic growth and stability, market structures and competition, market failures and the economic role of government.
+Students will have a working understanding of the role of prices in a market economy, the benefits of trade, economic growth and stability, market structures and competition, market failures, and the economic role of government.

 Students will be able to employ economic reasoning to explain the world around them and make objective decisions based on assessments of costs and benefits.